-- The Property Protection Area is a fenced area of approximately 44 acres.
+- The Property Protection Area is a fenced area of approximately 34 acres without the New Filter Building (NFB) and approximately 44 acres with the NFB.
 It contains all surface facilities with the exception of salt storage piles, parking lot, landfill and waste water stabilization lagoons. - WIPP Site Boundary (WSB) provides a one mile buffer area around the area available for underground development